 - Step 2: View financial aid and review tuition and fees

 - Step 3: Accept and deposit, or decline your offer

 - Obtain NYU ID Card

-- Get to know your senior student services advisor
+- Get to know your student support coach

 - Orientation Week